Pungyeon/clean-go-article/README.md

 }
 ```

-Just like in the previous section, we are now declaring our function and tying it with it's logic, immediately.
+It is still clear that we are declaring a variable and the logic, and the logic associated with the returned channel.
+Unlike, the first example.
 This makes it easier to traverse code and understand the responsibility of each variable.

 Of course, this doesn't actually limit us from mutating our `sender` variable.
 There is nothing that we can do about this, as there is no way of declaring a `const struct` or `static` variables in Go.
 This means, that we will have to restrain ourselves from mutating this variable at a later point in the code.